-It’s 3 p.m., your son needs to go to swim lessons and your daughter has to get to soccer practice — but you don’t get off work for two more hours.
+It’s 3 p.m., your son needs to go to swim lessons and your daughter has to get to soccer practice — but you and your spouse don’t get off work for two more hours.
 How can a family of four be in multiple places at once?

-If you don’t have a go-to friend or relative to pitch in, one popular option is to hire an after-school sitter or nanny to lend a hand — and a spare set of wheels.
-It can be a helpful way to ensure someone you know and trust is shuttling your kids around safely after school.
+If you don’t have a go-to friend or relative to pitch in with transportation for kids, one popular option is to hire an after-school sitter or nanny to lend a hand — and a spare set of wheels.
+It can be a helpful way to ensure someone you know and trust is safely shuttling your kids to and from school and even to their activities after school.

-Hiring for school and activity transportation: How does it work?
+Hiring for pickup and drop-off transportation for kids: How does it work?

-You’re not hiring a car service; you’re hiring a caregiver.
-Even if you’re hiring the after-school nanny or sitter primarily for school and activity pickup and drop-off, they will be expected to ensure your kids are safe but also cared for.
-So you can expect them to handle things like giving the kids snacks if they’re going straight to activities, checking they have everything they need for practice or lessons or even waiting around while after-school activities finish and getting your child home afterward.
+If you’re looking to hire for after-school transportation, it’s important to remember you’re not hiring a car service.
+You’re hiring a caregiver.
+Even if you’re hiring an after-school sitter or nanny primarily for school and activity pickup and drop-off, they will be expected to ensure your kids are safe but also cared for.
+So you can expect them to handle things like giving the kids snacks if they’re going straight to activities, checking that kids have everything they need for practice or lessons or even sticking around during after-school activities and getting your child home afterward.

-Determine the going rate for after-school caregiving in your community
+Determine the going rate for after-school caregiving in your city

 First things first, if you’re going to hire a nanny or sitter to drive your kids around, you’ll want to check out the going rates for after-school caregivers in your area to get a sense for how much you’ll likely pay.

-According to Care.com’s 2020 Cost of Care Survey, which used payment data from over 3,800 parents across the country, parents paid after-school caregivers an average of $243 per week.
-After-school sitters made an average of $16.20 per hour, working about three hours a day, or a total of 15 hours per week.
-Nannies made an average of $14.12 per hour for a 40-hour workweek.
+Based on 2021 Care.com data, parents paid after-school sitters an average of $261 per week for one child.
+After-school sitters made an average of $17.40 per hour, working about three hours a day, or a total of 15 hours per week.
+Nannies made an average of $694 per week for one child, or $17.35 per hour, for a 40-hour workweek.

 Of course, these rates might look different in New York City than they do in Jackson, Mississippi, or even from one neighborhood to the next.
-So it can be helpful to ask around in your parenting network or use tools like the babysitting rates calculator to see what rates are like in your community.
+So it can be helpful to ask around in your parenting network or use tools like the babysitting rates calculator to see what rates are like where you live.

-Consider the qualifications of the after-school nanny or sitter
+Consider the qualifications of the after-school sitter or nanny

 Other things that can affect the overall hourly rate charged by a nanny or sitter include: